ebikatsudon/Portfolio/Tutorials/Total Noob Guide to Forking a Repository Wiki.md

 If you just want to make some changes for yourself or use the wiki as a reference, you can clone the wiki repository and edit it locally.
 But if you want the project owner to actually review and potentially even commit your changes, you'll need a way for them to actually see your edits.

 In theory, you could open an issue in the original repo (assuming issues are enabled) and suggest your edits there.
-However, if you're dead-set on getting your edited wiki onto Github, there IS a workaround:
+However, if you're dead-set on getting your edited wiki onto Github, below is a step-by-step process.
+As an example, we will be making a fork of the wiki for the [OBS Project](https://github.com/obsproject/obs-studio/wiki).

-#### TL;DR explanation: Fork the repo, clone the wiki, edit the wiki, push the edits.

-If that was a little *too* short, here's a step-by-step explanation:

 ## Step 1: Fork the repository
 In the upper right of the repository's main page, click the Fork button to create your own copy of the repo.